metaparticle-io/metaparticle-www/content/tutorials/dotnet-sharding.md

 Typically a shard deployment would consist of two different application containers (the router and the shard), two different deployment configurations and two services to connect pieces together.
 That's a lot of YAML and a lot of complexity for an enduser to absorb to implement a fairly straightforward concept.

-To show how Metaparticle/Sharding can help dramatically simplify this, here is the corresponding code in Dotnet:
+To show how Metaparticle/Sharding can help dramatically simplify this, here is the corresponding code in .NET:

 ```cs
 using System.IO;